-In addition, Adobe has also created a large and vibrant partner ecosystem that includes a mix of Global System Integrators ("SIs"), Regional SIs, VARs, and solution partners.
-Adobe invests significant resources in enabling this ecosystem with the right skills and knowledge about our technologies and best practices.
-Consequently, this ecosystem provides our clients several different choices of partners, and a large accessible pool of skilled resources that can help deploy Adobe solutions.
+In addition, Adobe has also created a large and vibrant partner ecosystem that includes a mix of global System Integrators ("SIs"), regional SIs, VARs, Digital Agencies, and solution partners.
+Adobe invests to enable this ecosystem with the right skills and knowledge about our technologies and best practices.
+Consequently, this ecosystem provides our clients several different choices of partners, and a large accessible pool of skilled resources that can help deploy and manage Adobe solutions.
 This approach not only creates value for our customers and partners, but also creates a large and productive go-to-market channel for our sales teams.